bloatoo/zchess/README.md

 ### Configuration
 A default configuration file has been provided in the GitHub repository.
 Move/copy that file to `~/.config/chess.toml` and configure it to your liking.

-As of now, a Lichess API key must be provided for any functionality.
-Offline games will be added later.

 ### Default Keybinds